pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 Notification logs
 -----------------

-As described in Implementing Domain Driven Design, a notification log presents a sequence of notification items in linked sections.
+As described in Implementing Domain-Driven Design, a notification log presents a sequence of notification items in linked sections.

 Sections are obtained from a notification log using Python's